The Anger Towards the Ramadan "Vodafone/UBuy/Beit EL Zakah" Commercials! | Identity Magazine

 says nothing could make you feel better except a Jimmy Choo Shoe/Bag.

-People were offended that the ad features women as air heads and shallow, portraying them as materialistic creatures with no feel for important issues or people is yet another slip in defaming women.
+People were offended that the ad features women as air heads and shallow, portraying them as materialistic creatures with no feel for important issues or people.
+This is yet another slip in defaming women.